lkesteloot/trs80-cassette-reader/README.md

 high-speed WAV file (`.wav`); a binary file containing the raw bits (`.bin`);
 and a text program containing the decoded Basic program (`.bas`).

+# Running

+Run with:

+    % ./gradlew run

+The file paths are hard-coded in the `CassetteReader` class.

 # Filename convention

 I use this convention for audio files of data cassettes: